 On every birthday, Mami kisses me on the cheek, hugs me tight, and lists the wishes she prays will come true.
 “I wish you good health, success, lots of money, and a husband that loves you and treats you with respect.
 And that will do anything for me, your mother.”
 Right.
 God forbid my future husband doesn’t treat my mother like he married her.
+I guess she is not all that different from other moms, but when moms judge the men we date, it sure adds pressure to a single gal’s life.

 Overall, she has never approved of any man I’ve casually dated.
 Out of the four relationships I’ve had, she only liked my second boyfriend, Elijah.
 I loved him so I wanted her acceptance.
 He stood by my side with pride, brought me breakfast in bed, rubbed my feet, and took the initiative to introduce me to his parents.
 Mami also liked that he was trigeñito, which is uncommon within the Latino community.
 For instance my friend, Grace, has a mother that wanted her to date light-skinned men and would say to her “hay que mejorar la raza”.
 Needless to say, Grace’s mother is thrilled that her daughter’s fiancé is a light-skinned Cuban.